What Is Customer Perception?

 But if a product is trying to attract both men and women, using just pink might not be a good idea.

-- When customers had a pleasant experience of getting their products delivered on time, getting the products that were as explained in the product description, if they had great after-sale service, then customers would have developed a very positive opinion about the brand.
+When customers have a pleasant experience of getting their products delivered on time, they form a perception.
+Getting the products that were as described in the product description also creates a positive customer perception.
+When customers experience great after-sale service, it will develop a positive opinion of the brand.

-- But when customers had a bad experience such as broken products, no returns, no after-sales service, etc. the customers build a negative perception about the brand.
+But when customers have a bad experience, such as broken products, no returns, no after-sales service, etc., the customers build a negative perception of the brand.

-When companies work towards strengthening the bond between customers and the company, customer perception improves, and this gives way for a better competitive edge.
+When companies work towards strengthening the bond between customers and the company, customer perception improves, giving way to a better competitive edge.